 The State of Texas considers the successful completion of a home school education to be equivalent to graduation from a public high school, therefore an institution of higher education in Texas must treat a home school graduate to the same general standards, including specific standardized testing score requirements, as other applicants for undergraduate admission who have graduated from a public high school.
 For additional information and specific guidance please contact the Texas Higher Education Coordinating Board.

 For additional information on home schooling, contact the Texas Home School Coalition or the Texas Home Educators.
-As an alternative, parents can contact the Texas Private School Accreditation Commission for information about accredited private schools.
+As an alternative, parents can contact the Texas Private School Accreditation Commission and International Association for Learner Driven Schools (IALDS) for information about accredited private schools.
 Parents interested in the state-mandated curriculum standards can visit the Texas Essential Knowledge and Skills (TEKS) page on the TEA website.